grpc/proposal/A15-binary-logging.md

   // this field is to detect missing entries in environments where
   // durability or ordering is not guaranteed. uint32 sequence_id_within_call = 13;

+  // The timestamp of the binary log message google.protobuf.Timestamp timestamp = 14;
 };

 // Message payload, used by CLIENT_MESSAGE and SERVER_MESSAGE
 message Message {
-  // This flag is currently used to indicate whether the payload is compressed,
-  // it may contain other semantics in the future.
-Value of 1 indicates that the
-  // binary octet sequence of Message is compressed using the mechanism declared
-  // by the Message-Encoding header.
-A value of 0 indicates that no encoding of
-  // Message bytes has occurred. uint32 flags = 1;
   // Length of the message.
 It may not be the same as the length of the
-  // data field, as the logging payload can be truncated or omitted. uint32 length = 2;
+  // data field, as the logging payload can be truncated or omitted. uint32 length = 1;
-  // May be truncated or omitted. bytes data = 3;
+  // May be truncated or omitted. bytes data = 2;
 }

 // A list of metadata pairs, used in the payload of CLIENT_HEADER,